-CLEP The College participates in the College Level Examination Program (CLEP) which allows students to demonstrate knowledge and proficiency in selected academic areas.
-Successful completion of a CLEP examination results in credit toward degree requirements.
-The fee charged ranges from \$20 for one test to \$40 for up to five tests.
-Applications are available from the Student Services Office.
+Program (CLEP) which allows students to demonstrate knowledge and proficiency in selected academic areas.
+Successful completion of CLEP examinations results in credit toward requirements.
+The fee charged is \$20 for each test.
+Applications are available from the student Services Office.
+General examinations are available in the fields of Natural Sciences and Social Sciences - History, Subject examinations are offered in American History, College Algebra, College Algebra-Grade details.

+the course and receive credit.

-General examinations are available in the fields of Natural Sciences and Social Sciences-History.
-Subject examinations are offered in American History, College Algebra, College Algebra-Trigonometry, Introduction to Business Management, Introductory Accounting, Introductory Calculus, Introductory Marketing, Introductory Sociology, Money and Banking, and Trigonometry.
+Trigonometry, Introduction to Business Management, Introductory Accounting, Introductory Calculus, Introductory Marketing, Introductory Sociology, Money and Banking, and Trigonometry.